CenSAMM

-James is Academic Director of CenSAMM and Professor of Bible, Society and Politics at MF Oslo.
-He was previously Professor of Bible, Culture, and Politics at the University of Sheffield and Professor of Bible and Society at St Mary’s University, London.
+James is Academic Director of CenSAMM.
+He is also Professor of Bible, Society and Politics at MF Oslo and Visiting Senior Research Fellow at King's College London.
+He was previously Professor of Religion, Culture, and Politics at the University of Sheffield and Professor of Bible and Society at St Mary’s University, London.

 His interests in the critical study of apocalypticism can be put into two broad subcategories: historical Jesus studies and Christian origins and Judaism in the first century; politics, religion, and reception history of the Bible.